samuelsycamore/nextjs-tech-career-blog/posts/metaskills.md

 the confidence to be able to sign on to a new project, knowing that I will encounter novel obstacles, and to trust that even if I've never seen anything like it before --

 I *will* figure it out.

+*This piece was originally published on DEV.to. <a href="https://dev.to/tanoaksam/the-toolbox-of-meta-skills-i-acquired-as-a-jack-of-all-trades-bfp" target="_blank">Click here</a> to visit and drop a comment.*